 Review: Stovetop Pressure Cookers, Editors of Cook's Illustrated magazine, Jan.
 1, 2013

 MyShinyKitchen.com reviewer Kelly Rockwell writes an informative and well-researched buying guide on pressure cookers based largely on her own experience.
 She names the Fagor Duo her favorite mid-priced pressure cooker; the handle is comfortable to grip, and the unit is easy to use.

 Review: Pressure Cooker Reviews and Buying Guide, Kelly Rockwell, Not Dated

-The Fagor 8-Quart Stainless-Steel Pressure Cooker earns an overall rating of 4.2 stars out of 5 in more than 560 reviews.
+The Fagor 8-Quart Stainless-Steel Pressure Cooker earns an overall rating of 4.4 stars out of 5 in more nearly 800 reviews.
 Owners say it's easy to use and is very durable, which is good, since Fagor's customer service does not get very good feedback.

-The Fagor Duo 8-Quart Pressure Cooker receives a nearly perfect score of 4.8 stars out of 5 from more than 35 owners.
-Reviews agree that less expensive cuts of meat turn out tender, and it's easy to use and clean.
+The Fagor Duo 8-Quart Pressure Cooker receives about 4.9 stars out of 5 from around 45 owners.
+Reviewers agree that less expensive cuts of meat turn out tender, and it's easy to use and clean.
 Users appreciate the recipes and DVD that come with the cooker.

 Review: Fagor Duo 8 Qt.
 Pressure Cooker, Contributors to Macys.com, As of April 2016